Boone council endorses community-led police committee

-BOONE — A community-led committee is planning to join local forces with goals of building transparency and relationship between local law enforcement and minority communities while building their own understanding of the policing process.
+BOONE — A community-led committee was endorsed by the Boone Town Council on Oct.
+15 with goals of building transparency and relationship between local law enforcement and minority communities while building their own understanding of the policing process.

-The committee would have a six-month timeframe to identify its goals and objectives while learning about police education and training to understand law enforcement agency policies and how decisions are made.
-The community committee would provide feedback to the Boone Police Department and to Boone Town Council members on how the department operates.
+The committee plans to operate on a six-month timeframe to identify goals and objectives.
+The group plans to learn about police education and training to understand law enforcement agency policies and how decisions are made.
+Hunt said the community committee plans to provide feedback to the Boone Police Department and to Boone Town Council members on how the department operates.

-Feedback Hunt has received during meetings with community members would be to not "jump into a police reform board."
+Hunt said he received advice from community members not to “jump into a police reform board.”
 Instead, the group would plan to evaluate the current state of local policing and what may lie ahead.
 The Boone Town Council voted unanimously to endorse the committee, and to appoint council members Connie Ulmer and Dustin Hicks to serve as committee liaisons.

-The committee is one that has been discussed among community members, the Boone Town Council and the Boone Police Department since about June.
-The makeup of the committee and how it was to operate has been in discussion since then to understand the committee's purpose.
+The committee has been discussed among community members, the Boone Town Council and the Boone Police Department since June.

-Boone Police started meeting with representatives from the Appalachian State University Black Student Association, according to Le Beau.
-Le Beau credited Hunt and others during a June 18 meeting for facilitating conversations with community groups.

-Boone Town Council unanimously approved Councilperson Sam Furgiuele's proposal during that meeting to create a Police Committee consisting of the mayor, the five council members and six other members recruited by the council to discuss police issues and make recommendations if needed.
+In June, Boone Town Council unanimously approved Councilperson Sam Furgiuele’s proposal to create a Police Committee consisting of the mayor, the five council members and six other members recruited by the council to discuss police issues and make recommendations if needed.

-Hunt voiced concerns about the makeup of the proposed group during the Boone Town Council's July 16 meeting stating that committee selections by council members may not be best for the group.
+But Hunt voiced concerns about the makeup of the proposed group during the Boone Town Council’s July 16 meeting, stating that committee selections by council members may not be best for the group.
 The council postponed deliberation on the Police Committee at that time.

 During the Oct.
 15 meeting, Hunt said he’s been in conversation with various members and groups that represent local Black and brown citizens including representatives from the Hispanic community, Black Student Association, Black university faculty and staff, the Junaluska community, faith community and Small and Mighty Acts — a community-based social justice organization.
 Furgiuele said he and Le Beau were invited to listen in on the conversations.

-Hunt said that a person during these meetings commented that in some areas a police review board seems to be the last option when there is disparity and hostility between officers and Black and brown citizens.
-He added that he didn't think it would be the best idea to "copy and paste" what other communities have done to make it work in Boone.

-Rather, Hunt said a comment that came out of these meetings was that "Boone has a unique opportunity to bridge some gaps and learn from law enforcement as well as law enforcement hearing some things that are of concern to Black and brown citizens."
+“Boone has a unique opportunity to bridge some gaps and learn from law enforcement as well as law enforcement hearing some things that are of concern to Black and brown citizens,” Hunt said.

-The hope would be that other law enforcement agencies would be interested in coming alongside the committee and Boone Police, but Hunt noted that town council doesn’t provide oversight for other agencies and that was why Boone Police was involved in conversations.
+The hope would be that other law enforcement agencies would be interested in participating in discussion with the committee, but Hunt noted that town council doesn’t provide oversight for other agencies and that was why Boone Police was involved in conversations.

 “What we did not want to have was to tokenize the situation by picking people of color because they’re people of color that you and I may be friends with but may not have a foundation in this work,” Hunt said.
 “If we did that, we would hurt our community board more than we would really help it.”